b-n-space/b-n-space/content/articles/2022-white-house-crypto-crackdown-coming.md

 ### Financial stability

-crypto and existing finanncial system becoming more connected (mostly in stable coins)
+crypto and existing financial systems becoming more connected (mostly in stable coins)

 > Guy: regulators are afraid of stablecoins because most are backed by US government debt.
 If they become too big and
 > there is a run on a stablecoin issuer they could dump these treasuries assets on the open market - Using Terra UST